denoland/docs/examples/tutorials/sveltekit.md

 </footer>
 ```

-We are seeing `{@render children()}` for the first time here.
-All it does is works as an "outlet" if you are coming from the React world to just render whatever other child page may need to be output there.
+As you see, we are seeing `{@render children()}` for the first time.
+This just works as an "outlet" if you are coming from the React world to render whatever other child page may need to be output.

-Now if you go back to your application you can see our heading `h1` has a link to go back to the home page!
+Going back to your application you can see our heading `h1` has a link to go back to the home page.

 ### Advanced routing, search parameters, and styling

-We don't want to render all of the dinos at a single time as that is too much to scroll through.
-We want our users to be able to search and click through pages of dinosaurs.
-This will also showcase another awesome Svelte 5 feature, snippets!
+We don't want to render all of the dinos at a single time; as that is too much to scroll through.
+We want our users to be able to search and click through pages of dinosaurs, which will also showcase another awesome Svelte 5 feature, snippets!

 Lets open our main page and its server page to make a few changes.

-Previously we were just returning an array version of our dinos lets allow users to search them and add some pagination logic.
+Previously we were returning an array version of our dinos, lets allow users to search them and add some pagination logic.

 ```ts
 import { dinos } from '$lib/server/dino.js';